-In addition, Mauritania hosts the second largest camp for refugees from Mali, with 52 000 people who fled conflict in the north from 2012 onwards.
-Spontaneous returns to their country of origin are scarce, mostly due to the prevailing security situation and the extremely poor access to basic services that awaits them.
+Mauritania also hosts the second largest camp for refugees from Mali: over 57 000 people fled the conflict from 2012 onwards.
+Spontaneous returns are few, mostly due to the prevailing security situation and the extremely poor access to basic services that awaits them.
 Food assistance and health services for refugees are still critical to maintain an appropriate level of assistance.

 Food assistance will respond to the drastic loss of crops and livestock and the needs of food insecure populations; over 83 000 people benefit from this type of assistance.
-EU funds also support the prevention of malnutrition of the poorest families with children under five years old and/or pregnant and lactating women.
-It aims to prevent the deterioration of their nutritional status and prevent them from selling their remaining assets in order to buy food.
+EU funds also support the prevention of malnutrition of the poorest families with children under-five years old and/or pregnant and lactating women to avoid a deterioration of their nutritional status and prevent them from resorting to sell their remaining means of subsistence in order to buy food.

-EU humanitarian assistance also funds nutrition programmes carried out by its humanitarian partners on the ground.
-In addition, the EU supports the health system and in particular the treatment of severe acute malnutrition among children under five years of age.
+EU humanitarian assistance also funds nutrition programmes carried out by its humanitarian partners on the ground, supporting the health system, and in particular the treatment of undernutrition among children under five years of age.
 The EU provides significant funds to pay for the medicines and therapeutic food used to cure severely undernourished children whose lives are at risk.
 By late August 2018, 16 800 children under five years old have been treated thanks to EU support.

-The EU assistance to Malian refugees in Mbera camp focuses on food assistance, water and sanitation.
-Education in emergencies and protection, which includes material assistance, such as food, water, medical assistance, and psychological support, are also part of the supported activities.
-Particular attention is given to increasing self-reliance and resilience among refugees and the local communities who host them.
+Assistance to Malian refugees in Mbera camp focuses on food assistance, water and sanitation.
+Education in emergencies and protection, which includes material assistance, such as food, water, medical assistance, and psychological support, are also part of the support provided.
+Particular attention is also given to increasing self-reliance and resilience among refugees and the local communities who host them.

-In addition, European humanitarian funding supports disaster risk reduction, by developing early warning systems and reinforcing the local capacities to prepare for and respond to multiple risks.
+In addition, European humanitarian funding is supporting disaster risk reduction, by developing early warning systems and reinforcing the local capacities to prepare for, and respond to, multiple natural hazards.